yandiwu/MovieDatabase/README.md

 ## Analysis

 See movies.ipynb for a Jupyter notebook file, where I wrote queries to analyze movie data.
+A **Tableau dashboard** with summary of the results can be found [here](<https://public.tableau.com/app/profile/yandi.wu/viz/factsheet_16746166550030/Dashboard1?publish=yes>), and the raw file is also available.